Tips to Travel by Air with an Infant

 That's when I thought, why can't I have it all?
 I want my daughter to be inspired by me, to live life queen size, to go out there and see the world.
 Why can't I have fun with my daughter and make her my travel companion?
 And thus started an intricate level of planning to travel with the baby.

-Babies have limited needs- food, comfort, play and sleep.
+Babies have limited needs- food, comfort, play, and sleep.
 If all of the above are met, you will seldom have a crying baby.
 And hence you need to plan out your travel to satisfy all of the above needs.

-1. Book your flight at a reasonable time and of a reasonable duration
+1. Book your flight at a reasonable time and of a reasonable duration:

-By two months, your baby will have some schedule of waking and sleeping hours.
+By two months, your newborn babies will have some schedule of waking and sleeping hours.
 Book your flight during the day around the time when your baby is in most playful and happy mood.
 This will help as the baby will be interested and aware in his/her surroundings.
 You would also be spared of a crying baby and irate travelers.

 Make sure that the travel time is within 2-4 hours as anything longer than that can irritate your baby.
 Understand that the baby will be in your lap for all of this duration and if you are travelling economy things can get pretty cramped.
 So unless its absolutely necessary, choose places which are within a reasonable time frame.